itk-dev/hoeringsportal/web/modules/custom/hoeringsportal_citizen_proposal/README.md

 When a proposal is published an email is sent to the citizen.

+### Templates

 Mail subjects and contents are edited on `/admin/citizen_proposal#edit-emails`.

+The notification mails use templates in `../../../themes/custom/hoeringsportal/templates/email/citizen-proposal/`

 ### Testing and debugging email